numba/numba/docs/src/CUDAPySpec.rst

 * ``shape`` contains the number of elements for each dimension.
 It can be indexed or unpacked like a tuple.
 It is a tuple of intp.
 * ``strides`` contains the number of bytes skip to move forward to the next element for a given dimension.
 It can be indexed or unpacked like a tuple.
 It is a tuple of intp.
 * ``size`` contains the number of elements in the array but may not be correspond to the actual size of the data buffer since strides can be zero or negative.
-It is a intp.
+It is an intp.
 * ``ndim`` contains the number of dimension in the array.
-It is a intp.
+It is an intp.

 ``__getitem__`` returns the element at the given index.
 Slicing or fancy indexing are not supported.
 The result type is always the same as the element type of the array.